The Perfect 2 Hour Los Angeles Taco Crawl

 What to Order: Carne Asada Taco (or Vampiro), Horchata

-This street food stand hadn’t upgraded from “late night only parking lot folding table” to “open for lunch brick and mortar” when I put together my best lunches in L.A. list, but you better believe they’d be on it if the list came out today.
+This street food stand hadn’t yet upgraded from “late night only parking lot folding table” to “open for lunch brick and mortar” when I put together my best lunches in L.A. list, but you better believe they’d be on it if the list came out today.
 Not only do they boast the best carne asada in Los Angeles, but their salsa bar is pretty special too.
-This a taco crawl, but if you’re a big fan of garlic and melted cheese you should probably upgrade to the vampiro instead.
+This might be a taco crawl, but if you’re a big fan of melted cheese you should probably upgrade to the vampiro- a garlicky glorified quesdilla, stuffed with the meat of your choice.
 One word of advice, though: share it with a friend if you expect to make it to the finish line.

 Address: 2100 E. Cesar E Chavez Ave., Los Angeles.
 323-264-7201